11 Reasons the USA & the World Will End Within the Next 100 Years

 Let me simplify: We are out of money.
 We have spent the future too.

-Decline of the dollar (end of hegemony)
+2. Decline of the dollar (end of hegemony)

 When the dollar weakens, then what will save us?
-If the stability and global leadership of the US is gone, the world will be on shaky ground.
-There is no such thing as a permanent hegemony either, which the USA has, so it is not a matter if “if”, but “when”.
+If the stability and global leadership of the US are gone, the world will be on shaky ground.
+There is no such thing as a permanent hegemony either, which the USA has, so it is not a matter of “if”, but “when”.
 True, this could still be 50 years out, but some theorists think 30 years is a good starting point.
 My other posts go far more into depth about when and why it will happen.

 Yes, more countries are trying to diversify away from the dollar.
 And the end of hegemony always results in